 Interim Federal Health Program Policy

-The Interim Federal Health Program (IFHP) provides limited, temporary, taxpayer-funded coverage of health-care benefits to protected persons, refugee claimants, and other specified groups who are not eligible for provincial or territorial health insurance.
+The Interim Federal Health Program (IFHP) provides limited, temporary, coverage of health-care benefits to protected persons, refugee claimants, and other specified groups who are not eligible for provincial or territorial health insurance.

 - Temporary public policy concerning Tibetans living in the state of Arunachal Pradesh in India

 - Public Policy Under A25(1) of IRPA to Facilitate Processing in accordance with the Regulations of the Spouse or Common-law Partner in Canada Class

 The IRPA of 2002 provides the legislative authority for Canada’s immigration program.
 IRPA contains various provisions that allow the Minister to issue special Instructions to immigration officers to enable the Government of Canada to best attain its immigration goals.

 Find information about agreements between Immigration, Refugees and Citizenship Canada (IRCC) and other departments and governments.